 We want England and Wales to be places where every person can flourish in their families and communities, living with peace and human dignity.
 We strive especially for the voices of the poor and wounded to be heard and acted upon.

-With Christian social action at its heart CSAN will be the inclusive, effective and cohesive network of charities grounded in Catholic Social Teaching and of Caritas dioceses across England and Wales.
+With Christian social action at its heart, CSAN will be an inclusive, effective and cohesive network of charities grounded in Catholic Social Teaching and Caritas dioceses in England and Wales.

 CSAN will be: